 The high melt temperature and moulding temperature are adopted for high demanding product surface.

-Injection moulding speed
+Injection molding speed

 You need to minimize the back pressure as low as possible to avoid wear.
-Usually should be 5bar.
+Usually it should be 5bar.

 Uniform mixing can be acquired by high backpressure.

 The residence time of ABS plastic is no more than 5-6minutes under 265℃ temperature.
 The residence time is short for flame retardants ABS grade; you need set temperature as low as 100℃, then clean the barrel with common ABS plastic.
 The mixture need put into cold water to prevent further decomposition.